 It’s funny… my midwife knew a bit about hypnobirthing and was ok with my birthing plan.
 But the concept of having to assist a woman in telling her when she needs to push a baby out is so eradicated within our society that it’s hard to beat.

-The sensation you will feel is almost like when you have a strong urge to go to the toilet to poo.
+The sensation you will feel is almost like when you have a strong urge to go to the toilet to poop.
 And when you get to the toilet you don’t really need to ‘force’ push.
-The poo just comes out 🙂 (ok, sorry if this just got a bit gross!)
+The poop just comes out (okay, sorry if this just got a bit gross!).

 This is definitely the most important breathing that you should practice, and here’s how to do it:

 - Softly close your mouth.

 - Breath in through the nose – this is a quicker breath in compared to the Calm and Surge Breathings

 - Breath out through the nose by directing the energy of the breath to the back of your throat, then through your back as it gently moves your baby down and out through the vagina.
 The path of your breath down your back will resemble the letter “J” – that’s why it’s also called J Breathing.